SYMPTOMS |

 - Improper thinning

-- Dew/water settled on paint before fully tacked over
+- Dew/water settled on the paint before it fully tacked over.

 |

-- Do not apply Wet Edge later in the day, or when dew, rain, or heavy fog may be preset before the surface has a chance to dry sufficiently.
+- Do not apply Wet Edge later in the day, or when dew, rain, or heavy fog may be present before the surface has a chance to dry sufficiently.

 |